unimarkup/specification/Terminology.md

 # Type class

-A type class identifies where a type of this class is allowed to be used.
+Every Unimarkup type is assigned to one type class.
 Available type classes are listed in the [type system](TypeSystem.md#type-class).

 # Content